 - If your pet is sick, please contact your veterinarian.

-The current strain of H5N1 that is circulating in the U.S. and worldwide is causing outbreaks in wild birds, poultry, wild mammals including seals and sea lions, and domestic mammals including dairy cows.
+The current strain of H5 bird flu that is circulating in the U.S. and worldwide is causing outbreaks in wild birds, poultry, wild mammals including seals and sea lions, and domestic mammals including dairy cows and cats.
 This is the first time these bird flu viruses have been found to be spreading in cows.
 Pasteurization kills the virus in milk and pasteurized milk products are safe to consume.
 Avoid drinking unpasteurized milk or eating unpasteurized milk products.
 It is safe to eat properly handled and cooked poultry, eggs, and beef in the U.S.

-The risk of bird flu spreading to people from animals or in animal products is currently low in California.
+The risk of H5 bird flu spreading to people from animals or in animal products is currently low in California.
 LA County Public Health is testing for bird flu in wild birds, domestic birds, and select mammals.

 Wild Birds / Poultry

-The first cases of H5N1 bird flu were confirmed in LA County in September 2022.
-These cases are part of the ongoing nationwide bird flu outbreak, also known as HPAI H5N1.
-Between September 2022 and April 2023, 30 cases in birds were confirmed in LA County.
-After several months without any cases, four infected birds were found between November 2023-January 2024.
+The first cases of H5 bird flu were confirmed in birds in Los Angeles (LA) County starting in September 2022.
+These cases were part of the ongoing nationwide H5 bird flu outbreak.
+25 cases in wild birds were found in 2022, 5 cases were found in 2023, and so far 6 cases have been confirmed in 2024.
 See case details below.
-There have been no detections of HPAI H5N1 in backyard or commercial poultry in Los Angeles County.
+There have been no detections of H5 bird flu in backyard or commercial poultry in LA County.

-Highly Pathogenic Avian Influenza H5N1 (HPAI H5N1) in birds in Los Angeles County: November 2023 - January 2024
+H5 Bird Flu in birds in Los Angeles County: November 2023 - January 2024

 This map displays cases identified in the past avian influenza season.
 Cases of avian influenza are typically seen cyclically in the fall and early winter based on bird migration patterns.